 When is a good time to visit?

-Hope you enjoyed this trip to with us.
-Don’t forget to say “s’gilt” (in Alsatian) when you cheers with a beer!
+If you enjoyed that article, you may want to read more about traveling around Alsace.
+And don’t forget to say “s’gilt” in Alsatian when you cheers with a beer!

 Did you enjoy that article?
 Save it for later!